Causes | Types | Myths | Treatment | #PROJECTACNE

 Here’s a list of points which will help you separate the facts from the fiction.

-However keeping your skin clean will help manage acne, BUT you can’t ‘wash acne away.’
-Too much scrubbing may further irritate the skin and trigger inflammation.
 Blackheads are not dirt.
-They are pores clogged with a bit of oil that’s open to the air – oxidisation turns it black.
+They are pores clogged with a bit of sebum (oil) that’s open to the air and oxidisation turns it black.
 If the skin covers the oil and any pus, this presents as a whitehead, pimple or zit.

 Cheap make-up and moisturisers make acne worse